Nelson Goerner: Early life and education

+He gave his first recital at the age of 11.
 He studied with Jorge Garrubba, Juan Carlos Arabian, and Carmen Scalcione.
 In 1986, he won First Prize at the Franz Liszt Competition in Buenos Aires, which led to a scholarship to study with Maria Tipo at the Conservatoire de Musique de Genève.
+That year he made his debut at the Teatro Colón with the Buenos Aires Philharmonic, playing Liszt's Piano Concerto No. 1.
 In 1990, he won the Geneva International Music Competition.
+He had been noticed by Martha Argerich, thanks to whom he received a scholarship from the CIMAE Art and Science Foundation and the Mozarteum Argentino; he graduated from Tipo's class with the highest distinction in 1990.